Postdoctoral Fellow in Addiction Neuroscience

 The Briand lab at Temple University is seeking an accomplished and motivated Postdoctoral Associate to participate in an NIH-supported research project investigate physiological, molecular, cellular and behavioral mechanisms underlying drug addiction.
 Our research program utilizes a variety of approaches including optogenetics, whole-cell electrophysiology, behavioral testing, molecular techniques, and structural imaging.
 Additional information about the laboratory is available at: http://www.briandlab.com/

 Successful candidates should have a Ph.D. in Neuroscience, Pharmacology, Psychology or related discipline.
-Experience with whole-cell patch clamp electrophysiology and/or rodent behavior is required, experience in molecular biology or microscopy is preferred.
+Experience with whole-cell patch clamp electrophysiology is required, experience in rodent behavior, molecular biology and/or microscopy is preferred.
 This position would be ideal for a candidate trained in electrophysiology looking to gain more experience in behavioral models of addiction.
 Successful candidates will have a strong track record of publication, good organizational skills and attention to detail.

 Please send a brief letter of interest describing research experience and career goals, current CV and contact information for three references in a single PDF file to Dr. Lisa Briand at email@example.com

 Individuals holding or near completion (within six months) of a Ph.D. or equivalent degree are eligible.

 Temple University is located in Philadelphia, PA, the sixth-largest city in the U.S. Philadelphia is a fantastic place to study, work and play.
 From its wealth of history to its renowned museums, to its bustling urban life and famous cuisine, there’s a lot to do and see.